-Explanation of financial
+Explanation of financial impact

-If our largest customers would stop buying emulsifiers from Corbion, this would impact revenues by €40-55 mln.
+If our largest customers would stop buying emulsifiers and functional systems from Corbion, this would impact 45-55 mln euro revenues

 Primary response to risk

 Supplier diversification

 Description of response

 At Corbion, for every high-risk resource we make sure we have a secondary suppliers available.
 If the primary supplier is not able to deliver in accordance with relevant standards, a secondary option is available.
 We already have this in place, meaning that the response is implemented.
 We currently source 100% of our palm oil and primary oleochemicals with RSPO certification.
 We have no reason to believe that we will not be able to buy 100% RSPO certified palm oil and primary oleochemicals, meaning that the response has been effective in mitigating the risk for the foreseeable future.
 We continue monitoring our suppliers as part of our Security of Supply assessment to timely identify any potential changes and emerging risks.